rei/rei-cedar-docs/docs/foundation/typography/README.md

 <br>

 ## Type Scale
-For type scale specifications are located on the [Brand Typography tab](?active-tab=brand typography).
-Specifications are available for:

 - **Body:** Uses a more open line height to font size ratio and is best suited for long-form content